A&W Canada to replace plastic straws with organic 100% beef tubes - The Beaverton

 A&W Canada to replace plastic straws with organic 100% beef tubes

 “A&W has long been an innovator in drink technology,” explained A&W CEO Megan Witley.
-“For example, we refuse to water down our iconic root beer with ice cubes, instead serving it in frosted mugs.
+“For example, we refuse to water down our iconic root beer with ice cubes, instead serving in frosted mugs.
 And if you get your drink to go?
 Tough shit for you, warm root beer.
 Now we are applying that fearless progressive attitude to straws.”

 Witley pointed out that as become increasingly choked with petroleum-based products, “It’s impossible to enjoy a flavourful teen burger, mama burger, or any of our confusingly-named burgers when you know that the price of your straw is a dead turtle in the .”